 They will talk to their clients about each candidate, and “bring them to life” off the paper through discussing their work experiences, career aspirations, and why they will be a match with the client’s needs.

 5. Client interview stage

 Clients are busy people, often managing large teams, and their schedules get filled up quick.
 A great recruiter knows this and schedules interview slots in advance to match the schedules for all involved.

 After the interview, the recruiter will collect feedback from both the candidate and client.
-Recruiters want to make sure they are able to give their candidates as much feedback as possible – good or bad – so they know where they stand and how they can improve their communication skills for future interviews.
+Recruiters want to make sure they can give their candidates as much feedback as possible – good or bad – so they know where they stand and how they can improve their communication skills for future interviews.